shardus/website-docs.shardus.com/pages/docs/main-concepts/testing/spamming.md

 }
 ```

-Now create the `buildTx` function that we passed into `buildGenerator`, inside of `makeTxGenerator`.
-Build the actual transaction according to the type, and what needs to be sent with that type of transaction, then sign the transaction with the account keys passed in ("from" and "to").
+Now, create the `buildTx` function that we passed into `buildGenerator` inside of `makeTxGenerator`.
+Build the actual transaction according to the type and what needs to be sent with that type of transaction, then sign the transaction with the account keys passed in ("from" and "to").

 ```ts
 function buildTx({ type, from, to, amount, message, toll }) {